phmthaj/depression-detector-in-text/README.md

 python scripts/predict.py
 ```
 ## 🐳 Docker

-Since you're a HUST student, having a professional English README.md is a great way to make your project stand out to instructors and on your GitHub profile.

-Here is the professional English version for your 🐳 Docker section:

-🐳 Docker
 Build Image
 To pack the environment and dependencies, run the following command in the project's root directory: